Smile-SA/angular-liferay-base/README.md

 # angular-liferay-base

-This project aims to ease working with Angular applications into a Liferay portlets.
+This project aims to ease working with Angular applications into a Liferay portlet.
-It will take care of the initialization (boostrap) and expse some Liferay utils in an Angular compatible way (promiseon Liferay services or handy constants).
+It will take care of the initialization (boostrap) and expose some Liferay utils in an Angular compatible way (promise on Liferay services or handy constants).